dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

 ### Refinement

+The refinement process consisted of three major phases:
+(See the **Model Evaluation and Validation** section for additonal refinement details)

+*LSTM First*
+Since the baseline is using the LSTM model, all initial tests were with variations of that model.

+1. Start testing locally to get some idea of the parameters and ranges of values that have a positive impact.

+2. Get a baseline model to converge on training accuracy of 100%, essentially through overfitting as required.

+3. Adjust the basic parameters individually to see the directional impact they have on accuracy.
+These include epochs, dropout, LSTM size, and Embedding size.

+4. Try some of the model changes proposed to see if they improve or match the basic model adjustments.
+If they are competitive consider them for further testing.
+These include, flattening, pretrained embeddings, multiple LSTM layers.

+5. Take the most promissing values and model variations and build a SageMaker impelemtation for validation, testing and then Hypertuning.

+6. Validate that the local results can be replicated.

+7. See if better results can be obtained with Hypertuning that were done with local testing.

+**XGBoost**

+1. Using the same data use for LSTM, test an XGBoost model locally.

+2. Do some basic tuning tests and compare the results to the LSTM model results.

+3. Tranlate the local XBboost model into a SageMaker XGBoost model and build, train, Hypertune and evaluate the results.

+* Epocs: For this dataset and model, 200 epochs generally achieved the necessary convergence and was mostly used for all tests.
+* Embedding: The size of the embedding layer was an important variable.
+However, pretraining proved to be unproductive.
+Since the results obtained match or exceeded the baseline, and Pretraining was far below, this approach was not tested extensively.
+One note is that 50 dimensions were used here where 100 were used in the Baseline.
+For the small SEB dataset, this would probalby not be significant.
+The Riordan paper was testing various datasets.
+* Flatening/Shaping: This layer had a surprisingly negative impact for this dataset.
+I would appear that due to the small size of the data set the added information provided by keeping the word vectors seperate may have helpedw converge during training.
+* LSTM: A single LSTM layer seemed sufficient for this data but the size was important.
+* Dropout: The dropout percentage was a very powerful way to fine-tune the results particulary to account for the overfitting during training.

 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
 - _Has an initial solution been found and clearly reported?_
 - _Is the process of improvement clearly documented, such as what techniques were used?_